areaDetector/areaDetector/INSTALL_GUIDE.md

 - NETCDF JPEG, TIFF, ZLIB, SZIP, XML2, HDF5, NEXUS, GRAPHICSMAGICK, OPENCV
   - NETCDF is required for the NDFileNetCDF plugin
-  - JPEG is required for the NDFileJPEG plugin
+  - JPEG is required for the NDFileJPEG and GraphicsMagick
-  - TIFF is required for the NDFileTIFF plugin
+  - TIFF is required for the NDFileTIFF and GraphicsMagick
   - ZLIB is required for the NDFileTIFF and NDFileHDF5 plugins
-  - XML2 is required for the ADCore
+  - XML2 is required for ADCore
   - HDF5 is required for the NDFileHDF5 and NDFileNexus plugins
   - NEXUS is required for the NDFileNexus plugin
   - GRAPHICSMAGICK is required for the NDFileMagick plugin and the ADURL driver